-I think we have all been sobered by the events of September 11th, and have all done a measure of thinking about the who, what, where, when, and whys.
-In one sense we have been almost overwhelmed by a flood of factual and speculative information so that, in many cases, we are virtually numb - not knowing exactly what to think.
-But in the midst of all this information, some things are beginning to become clear.
+We have all been sobered by the events of September 11, and we have all done a measure of thinking about the who, what, where, when, and why of it all.
+In one sense, we have been almost overwhelmed by a flood of factual and speculative information so that, in many cases, we are virtually numb, not knowing exactly what to think.
+In the midst of all this information, however, some things are beginning to become clear.

-It stuck me - as I listened to commentary Tuesday, Wednesday, Thursday, and Friday - that it was not until I heard Billy Graham use the word repentance (one time, in his address during the service at National Cathedral) that not one figure of national prominence even remotely suggested that we might be guilty of something and the attack was in reality a warning of God's displeasure with us.
+As I listened to commentary Tuesday, Wednesday, Thursday, and Friday, it struck me that it was not until I heard Billy Graham use the word "repentance"—one time, in his address during the service at the National Cathedral—that any figure of national prominence even remotely suggested that we might be guilty of something and that the attack was in reality a warning of God's displeasure with us.
 Instead, the full concentration of all commentary focused on our "innocence."
-All the talk boiled down to an insistence that all of those affected by this sneak attack were innocent victims as though they were all somehow not connected to the whole of America and what America as a nation does.
+All the talk boiled down to an insistence that all of those affected by this sneak attack were innocent victims—as though they were all somehow disconnected to the whole of America and what America as a nation does.

-Not only that, there was not one mention by these national figures of the multitudes of sins perpetrated by all Americans.
-It is as if what individuals do in their private lives has no affect on the whole.
-It is as though the law that "what one sows one shall also reap" does not exist.
+Not only that, our national leaders never mentioned the multitudes of sins Americans perpetrate every day.
+It is as if what individuals do in their private lives has no affect on the whole of society, and that the law of "what one sows one shall also reap" does not exist.

-Yesterday afternoon, John Reid heard Jerry Falwell being interviewed on Pat Robertson's program.
-Falwell said that earlier in the week he publicly stated that we Americans ought to be asking God what we have done that this should happen to us.
-He said that he received so much criticism from people accusing him of judging them that he wished that he had never said it.
+On Friday afternoon, Pat Robertson interviewed fellow-televangelist Jerry Falwell on The 700 Club.
+Falwell said that, earlier in the week, he had publicly stated that we Americans ought to be asking God what we have done that this should happen to us.
+He had received so much criticism from people accusing him of judging them that he admitted that he wished he had never said it.

-That is disheartening, but it is not fully unexpected in light of what I have just read to you from Amos.
-We are following the same, well-worn, and proud path as ancient Israel.
-"There's nothing wrong with me.
+That is disheartening, but it is not fully unexpected considering what Amos prophesied would occur.
+Modern America is following the same well-worn and proud path as ancient Israel: "There's nothing wrong with me.
 Everybody else is evil.
 I'm an innocent victim."
 With this attitude, there will be no change.
-And the disasters can only increase in frequency and intensity as time proceeds.
+The disasters can only increase in frequency and intensity as time proceeds.

-Now listen again to Amos and again from the paraphrase.
-You might want to think of this in light of the service at the National Cathedral yesterday.
+Listen again to Amos in light of the service at the National Cathedral yesterday:

 It is very plain that nothing has changed.
 Carnal people do not like to hear spiritual truths.

 Like it or not, none of this relieves us of our responsibilities as spiritual priests (I Peter 2:5, 9).
-I am convinced that, by and large, Americans are so far from a true knowing of God that they do not even know what to repent of.
-Humility is so far from them that the reality of sin, and its effect on the quality of life, is incomprehensible.
-Americans understand somewhat of crime and its effects on the quality of life.
-But of sin and its effects, they are virtually blind.
+I am convinced that most Americans are so far from a true knowledge of God that they do not even know what to repent of.
+Humility is so far from them that the reality of sin—and its profound effect on the quality of life—is incomprehensible.
+Americans understand somewhat of crime and its effects on the quality of life, but of sin and its effects, they are virtually blind.

-So yesterday they prayed at the National Cathedral.
+Thus, yesterday they prayed at the National Cathedral.
 A woman, in defiance of God's Word, introduced the service.
 There were Protestant, Catholic, Jewish, and Muslim clergy praying and reading God's Word.
 Which did God hear?
-Did God hear any of them, when it is clear that they all disagree as to the nature of God and the ways He is to be served?
-And not one of them pays attention to keeping any of His Sabbaths, among other things.
+Did God hear any of them?
+It is clear that they all disagree as to the nature of God and the ways He is to be served.
+And, except for the Jews, none of them pays attention to keeping His Sabbaths, among other things.

-None of what I have said is in any way intended to denigrate what must have been the sheer terror of those who died, nor the grief of those bereaving their lost ones.
-I am just reporting what God showed happened in ancient Israel and what He shows that Israel will do in our time.
-What God's Word provides as prophetic evidence is already beginning to hear evidence of, is already happening.
+None of what I have said is in any way intended to denigrate the sheer terror and agony of those who died, nor the grief of those grieving for their lost ones.
+I am just reporting what God shows happened in ancient Israel and what modern Israel will do in our time.
+What God's Word provides as prophetic evidence is already beginning to happen.

-Now, listen again to God's Word but this time from Joel.
-Again, this is from the paraphrase.
+Listen again to God's Word but this time from Joel 2:17 (TLB):

-Brethren, this happened at a time when the power of the holy people is shattered because of our own sins (Daniel 12:7).
+Brethren, this happens at a time when the power of the holy people is shattered because of our own sins (Daniel 12:7).
 Any warning of the people of this land is certainly not going to be done by our power or might.
-It is very plain that it will be done by God's Spirit.
-He will hear us, because He loves us and He has appointed us to this priestly responsibility.
+It is very plain that it will have to be done by God's Spirit (Zechariah 4:6).
+God will hear us because He loves us and has appointed us to this priestly responsibility.
 We had better not fail to make use of our privilege.
 It is time to "sigh and cry" for the abominations of this land (Ezekiel 9).

-To me, this is more of a wake-up call to the church than anybody else; and we must take advantage, because our lives are 'on the line' more than anybody else's.
-We must ask God to guide us to repentance, to truly love Him and our neighbor (especially our brother), and to raise up a witness in His behalf before the Israelitish people.
+To me, this is a wake-up call to the church more than anybody else, and we must take advantage of it because our lives are "on the line" more than anybody else's.
+We must ask God to guide us to repentance, to truly love Him and our neighbor (especially our brother), and to raise up a witness in His behalf before the Israelitish peoples.